Britons worry profits to trump services in hospital deal

 "As soon as you have got private enterprise involved, the word profit pops up," she said.

-Britain's state health service is under strain from a 20-billion-pound savings programme, a massive reorganisation of primary care and proposed legislation to increase competition among providers of medical care.
+Britain's state health service is under strain from a 20-billion-pound savings program, a massive reorganization of primary care and proposed legislation to increase competition among providers of medical care.

-Critics fear the legislation will destabilise the system by encouraging state hospitals to abandon unprofitable services and splitting patient care among unconnected medical providers.
+Critics fear the legislation will destabilize the system by encouraging state hospitals to abandon unprofitable services and splitting patient care among unconnected medical providers.

-The debate has hurt Cameron, who has worked hard to shake off his centre-right party's reputation -- gained under former leader Margaret Thatcher in the 1980s -- of preferring private to public healthcare.
+The debate has hurt Cameron, who has worked hard to shake off his center-right party's reputation -- gained under former leader Margaret Thatcher in the 1980s -- of preferring private to public healthcare.

 SHARED OWNERSHIP